dshoreman/Laravel-paste/README.md

 ## Installation ##

+### With Package Control ###

+Using the show command palette command (the default is `command+shift+p` on Mac, and `ctrl+shift+p` on Windows), use Package Control: Install Package.
+The package is listed as `Paste Laravel` in the packages list.

 ### Without Package Control ###

-This package is not (yet) in wbond's package control repository, so you gotta use Terminal and git to install it.
+~~This package is not (yet) in wbond's package control repository, so you gotta use Terminal and git to install it.~~

-I'm using Sublime 2 and it works like a charm, Not tested in Subilme 3.
+I'm using Sublime 2 and it works like a charm, Not tested in Sublime 3.

 #### Mac OS ####